 What it looks like when the currency dies

 The honest version carries no magic number — outcomes vary with timing, access, and luck, and nobody preserves “100%” by formula.
 The durable lesson is structural, not numerical: the survivors weren’t the ones who predicted the crash, they were the ones who refused single-point dependency before it mattered.
-A ratio chosen on an ordinary evening is what protects a family on the worst one.
+A ratio chosen on an ordinary evening is what gives a family options on the worst one — options, not a guarantee.

 When people call you paranoid